MostlyArmless/advent-of-code-2020/README.md

 ## Usage

-`npm start` runs `/src/main.ts` which will solve each problem and print the solution
+`npm start` runs `/src/main.ts` which will solve each problem and print the solution, as well as the runtime.

 ## Tests